Synthetic Testing Anomaly Detection¶

 Quantity Statistics

-You can query and perform statistics on probing tasks through keyword searches or tag filters for the four different probing types.
+You can query and statistically analyze probing tasks based on four different probing types through keyword searches or tag filtering.

 In addition to simple queries, expression-based queries can also be used.